wp-plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.45 =
+* New filter added to get extended Facebook permissions: nextend_fb_scope
+* Read more on the new filter: http://www.nextendweb.com/knowledgebase/question/how-can-i-get-extended-facebook-permissions-for-other-fields

 = 1.4.44 =
 * Now user not logged out after the unlinking process.